 There have been several debates in recent years regarding snake lights.
 For years, snake owners used the same lighting set-ups for pet snakes as they did other reptiles but now it is known that some lighting elements are unnecessary for most kinds of snakes.

-If you have a pet snake that is naturally from a temperate climate (not too hot, not too cold) and your house stays warm year round, you probably don't need much in the way of lighting for your snake.
+If you have a pet snake that is naturally from a temperate climate (not too hot, not too cold) and your house stays warm year-round, you probably don't need much in the way of lighting for your snake.
 Don't confuse temperatures and UVB with humidity, though.
 Different snakes need different levels of humidity, even if they are from the same climates.

 UVB Snake Lights

-With the exception of some of the less common pet snakes, UVB lighting is unnecessary for snakes.
+Except for some of the less common pet snakes, UVB lighting is unnecessary for snakes.
 UVB lights won't hurt your snake and they may also increase their activity or coloration, but snakes can be perfectly healthy without the aid of special UVB lighting.

-If you choose to provide UVB to your snake ,make sure the snake cannot get within 12 inches of the bulb.
+If you choose to provide UVB to your snake, make sure the snake cannot get within 12 inches of the bulb.
 Do not keep it on for more than 12 hours a day.
 Make sure no glass or plastic is blocking it (use wire mesh or screens instead).
 A fixture with a reflector (or a piece of aluminum foil adhered between the light fixture and where the bulb sits) is also ideal to help reflect the maximum amount of UVB rays onto your snake.

 Heat Lights for Snakes